 Many licenses exist that meet these criteria.
 Most of them fall into one of two camps: Permissive or copyleft.

 A permissive license allows many freedoms in changing and distributing the source, while making little to no requirements.
 A copyleft license only allows the source to be redistributed under the same license, which can complicate or outright prevent commercial use.

 Personally, I'm a proponent of permissive licenses.
-I plan to write about that in the future, so stay tuned.

 Benefits for Users

 Now that we know what the term means, let's check out some of the benefits we get from open source products.

 In the case of software, open source means free of charge, at least in practical terms.
 This means you can test a solution thoroughly, without committing any resources beyond that.